shawnpatel16/Video-To-MP3/README.md

 With both the frontend and backend servers running, you can now use the application by opening your web browser and navigating to the frontend server's address (default is http://localhost:5137).

-Plug in the youtube url, add timestamps and click submit **Please use valid timestamps and links** Made using Flask and Vue
+Plug in the youtube url, add timestamps and click submit